 This is where the rage at injustice comes in, the guilt and shame about wanting more, that bittersweet flavor as I quietly swallow how lucky I am already considered to be.
 I am lucky.
 I know I am.
 But this shouldn't be about luck.

 One Tough Mother provides Mamas-to-be with the essential resources and information they need to thrive before, during and especially after birth.
-Share some love with a Mama-to-be and gift her the Postpartum Survival Kit today.
+Share some love with a Mama-to-be and gift her the Postpartum Care Kit today.